NoahKise/pizza-parlor/README.md

 ## Known Bugs

+* The variable totalCartCost is defined globally, and I would have liked to write another function for it to avoid this but ran out of time.

+* After you place an order you can still add more items to the cart.
+Again, something I would like to change but ran out of time.

 * If vegan mozzarella is selected as the cheese, it is displayed in the cart without a space between vegan and mozzarella, further formatting is required that I didn't notice until too late.

 ## License